How to Cook Lentils

 Lentils are part of the legume family and they’re a rich source of plant protein, iron and fiber.
 Dried lentils are a staple in my pantry for making rich and hearty soups and stews and for tossing in salads.

-• Beluga Lentils – These are also called beluga lentils, and they’re similar in texture to green lentils as they hold their shape pretty well when cooked.
+- Beluga Lentils.
+These are also called beluga lentils, and they’re similar in texture to the green variety as they hold their shape pretty well when cooked.

-• Brown Lentils – Brown lentils are used in a lot of soup recipes.
-They don’t hold their shape as well as green lentils when cooked and become a little more stewy like.
+- Brown Lentils.
+Brown lentils are used in a lot of soup recipes.
+They don’t hold their shape as well as the green variety and can become a little more stewy like.
 Be careful not to overcook them, as they can turn to mush.

 Easy Lentils Recipe